LiquidCake/instantchat/README.md

 `backend (1..N)` - backend service(s) that serve web-socket (WS) connections.
 These are not just WS entrypoints, they also hold each room and all its messages in RAM and does all the job (to avoid having global message queue server for storing messages)

-There is no way to move room to another backend, if backend is stopped - all its rooms and messages are gone

 So room is placed on some backend instance and all users of that room will connect to exactly that backend (via WS)

+Currently there is no way to move room to another backend, if backend is stopped - all its rooms and messages are gone

 `file-srv` - simple file server for storing/serving user-made drawings